newt0/in-fight-amm-monorepo/docs/hackathon/pitch-script-5m.md

 ## Solution

-This is why we built In-Fight AMM.
+This is why we built IN-FIGHT AMM.

 The UI is made for sports fans, not for pro traders.
 It is simple, clean, and connected with the live stream.